jollyjinx/sma2mqtt/README.md

 __sma2mqtt__ reads data from Sunny HomeManager and publishes the data to MQTT.
 __sma2mqtt__ joins the SMA multicast and listens to the announcements that Sunny HomeManager does in that group.
 It works only inside the local network as multicast only works there.

 Inside the repository is a *build.sh* shell script that creates a docker container with *sma2mqtt* inside.
-You need to adjust it to your needs, as your docker setup is probably different then mine.
+You need to adjust it to your needs, as your docker setup is probably different than mine.

 Output of __sma2mqtt__ will look like this on a mqtt broker: